NTD-Modelling-Consortium/endgame-postprocessing/README.md

 ###### Measures
 - **processed_prevalence** - the composite prevalence in Africa.
-The prevalence for a specific draw is worked out by taking the prevalence for each IU we have results for, multiplying it by its priority population (TODO currently assumed 10000), summing across the IUs, then dividing by the priority population of all included IUs (TODO currently divided by the population of all the IUs we have data for)
+The prevalence for a specific draw is worked out by taking the prevalence for each IU we have results for, multiplying it by its priority population, summing across the IUs, then dividing by the priority population of all included IUs.

 ## Tests